 Keep Irvine’s workforce local

-- At least 20% of new communities will be reserved for recent grads, young professionals, essential workers, nurses and similar income levels, exceeding current city requirements.
+- At least 20% of new communities will be reserved for young professionals, nurses, teachers and first responders and those with similar income levels, exceeding current city requirements.

 - The plan also includes the dedication of a 4.6-acre site for additional affordable opportunities, specifically for households earning between $40,000 and $80,000 annually.